Skip to main content

 The loop

-An AI agent watches the board, pings the owner when a line breaks, logs what they did, and learns which actions actually moved the number next week.
+An AI agent watches the board, pings the owner when a line breaks, logs what they did, and learns which actions moved the number next week.

 [THE LADDER]